-Want to get into the top three results for Google searches?
-Get more reviews.
-Independent studies show that the top three results had an average of 472% more reviews than results four through six.
+Independent studies have shown that the top three results had an average of 472% more reviews than results four through six.
 Google looks for relevance when deciding what to serve up as a search result, and more reviews—and better reviews—mean more relevance.

 3. Customers trust each other

 Your brand is a reflection of how the customer feels about you.
 We used to have to guess about customer opinions, but now they’re all right there in digital black and white—for you and everyone else to see.
 And buyers are more apt to trust the reviews than anything you do or say.
 In fact, reports show that 89 percent of consumers looked at reviews before a purchase, and another 80 percent changed their minds about a purchase because of negative reviews.

 4. Negative doesn’t mean bad

 If something looks too good to be true, it probably is.
 You know this, and so do consumers.
 This means that having a few bad reviews in the mix actually reassures consumers that you’re for real.
 The trick is, you have to respond to the negative reviews.
 When buyers see a company responding kindly, even to unkind reviews, and thanking the reviewer for the chance to improve, they know that you care and listen.
 And that’s never negative.